 Here are the 5 best GFO reactors that will establish a stable reef aquarium:

 1. Two Little Fishies Phosban Filter Media Reactor – Well-priced with control over flow rate

-If used the right way, this PhosBan reactor will absolutely bring phosphate in the aquarium to the acceptable levels.
+If used the right way, this PhosBan reactor will absolutely bring phosphate in the aquarium to acceptable levels.

 Acceptable levels here means below the limits that the detecting instruments can give a red light on.

 Having the best price tag for aquariums on a budget made me list this GFO reactor first.

 Use it with not more than 200 grams of PhosBan (suppose you have that GFO brand) for the most efficient pollutant removal.

 This should be equivalent to a media height of 13 cm or 5 inches.

 Also, one Two Little Fishies reactor works well for an aquarium of up to 150 gallons or 568 liters.

 In my experience, you’ll get results for any aquarium that’s up to 90 gallons.